nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

 findMissingNumber([1,5,2,6,4])//3
 ````
 - The time complexity of the above algorithm is `O(n)` and the space complexity is `O(1)`.
-The time and space complexities are the same as that of the previous solution but, in this algorithm, we will not have any integer overflow problem.
+The time and space complexities are the same as that of the previous solutionMimicPQ but, in this algorithm, we will not have any integer overflow problem.
 ### Important properties of XOR to remember
 Following are some important properties of XOR to remember: